 Do the Right Thing

 YES.
-Very much so.
+Very much so, after the first date.

 How to Train Your Dragon

 In a Lonely Place

 YES.
 She and her mom each reach out to the other in one-way ways, her mom with the letters she didn’t intend to send, the daughter with a phone message.
 Maybe Metcalf would have won that Oscar if she’d picked up the phone at the end.

 YES.
 He tries to create fake moments with Ms. Cross, but then he has a genuine one with Margaret Yang, when he finds that she's created an adorable flight plan for her model plane just like he would make.

 The Silence of the Lambs